 Both devices connect with several energy devices for easier use.

-The Ecobee4 recognizes when a home has a ventilator and uses cool outdoor temperatures when appropriate to reduce dependence on your home’s air conditioner.
-In homes with dehumidifiers, the Ecobee4 can regulate indoor humidity to prevent frost buildup in colder weather coupled with high-humidity indoor environments.
+The SmartThermostat recognizes when a home has a ventilator and uses cool outdoor temperatures when appropriate to reduce dependence on your home’s air conditioner.
+In homes with dehumidifiers, the SmartThermostat can regulate indoor humidity to prevent frost buildup in colder weather coupled with high-humidity indoor environments.
 It can also connect with humidifiers, HRVs, and other accessories to make sure they are used properly as well.
 The Alexa compatibility also allows for more complex smart home setups.

 The Nest thermostat also figures the heat pump’s efficiency, the current weather, and weather forecast into the mix with the Heat Pump Balance feature activated, relying on data to determine the best auxiliary heat usage.